CURENT/andes/docs/source/tutorial.rst

 ................

 Input data needs to have consistent types for ``idx``.
 Both string and numerical types are allowed for ``idx``, but the original type and the referencing type must be the same.
-For example, suppose we have a bus and a connected PQ.
+Suppose we have a bus and a connected PQ.
 The Bus device may use ``1`` or ``'1'`` as its ``idx``, as long as the PQ device uses the same value for its ``bus`` parameter.